Aleutian Islands: Prehistory

-As they stretch like a broken bridge from the continent Asia to the continent North America, many anthropologists hypothesize they were a route of the first human occupants of the Americas.
+Because the islands stretch like a broken bridge from the continent Asia to the continent North America, many anthropologists hypothesize they were a route of the first human occupants of the Americas.
 However, the earliest known evidence in public recorded history of human occupation in the Americas is found much farther south.
-The early human sites in the Bering Sea have probably been submerged by rising waters and sand during the current interglacial period.
-People living in or on the Aleutian Islands developed fine skills in hunting, fishing, and basketry.
-Hunters made their weapons, watercraft.
-The baskets found are noted for being finely woven with carefully shredded stalks of beach rye.
+The early human sites in the Bering Sea were probably submerged by rising waters and sand during the current interglacial period.

+People living in or on the Aleutian Islands developed skills in hunting, fishing, and basketry.
+The baskets were woven with shredded stalks of beach rye.